MC-Hub-Official/MC-Hub-EXF/README.md

-# Guys - Marlo & Christopher

-This is for stuff like images, and other extra files.
-I will move the ones from the existing repository (MC-Hub) later.
+# MC Hub CDN

+On this site is stored images and other inline content for MC Hub, (www.mchub.ga)[www.mchub.ga] Only (ninjadev64)[github.com/ninjadev64] should edit this repository, any other developer of MC Hub should send the files to him to upload.